Sean-St-Clair/M4OEP-sstclair/README.md

 ## Project Brainstorming: Widdershins

 I learned a fun new word in this module, so I want to make a game project about moving counterclockwise.

+I am thinking of a few different possibilities, with either 2D or 3D graphics.
+I think it would be fun to make a game where the player is required to keep moving counterclockwise (whether around a large loop in a series of rooms, in 3-dimensions, or in a loop on the screen, in 2-dimensions).
+I'm thinking of going with the 2D implementation, not only because this may be simpler to develop and hone the gameplay for, but because it can allow me to really lean into the whole "moving on a clock face" idea.

+I also learned that widdershins means specifically "in a direction contrary to the sun's course," so I could program a moving solar system and have the player sort of moving contrary to that, if I want to get really literal with it.
+Which I do.
+Okay.